 Due to the COVID-19 pandemic, the conference will be hybrid.
 The keynote talks, the special invited sessions, the hybrid organized sessions, and the virtual sessions will be live-streamed for all the conference participants.

 This conference is organized by the CMStatistics, King's Business School, and King's Department of Mathematics.
 The journal Econometrics and Statistics (EcoSta) and the CSDA Annals of Statistical Data Sciences are the main sponsors of the conference.
 For further information please contact info@CMStatistics.org or visit the CMStatistics website.
 Click on the following link if you wish to become a member of CMStatistics.

 The conference will take place jointly with the 15th International Conference on Computational and Financial Econometrics (CFE 2021).
 The conference has a high reputation for quality presentations.
 The last in-person edition of the joint conference CFE-CMStatistics gathered over 1900 participants, while about 1100 participants attended the virtual CFE-CMStatistics 2020.

-This conference invites oral and poster presentations containing computational or financial econometric components.
-Those papers that contain strong computational, statistical, or econometric elements or substantive data-analytic components will also be considered for publication either in the CSDA Annals of Statistical Data Sciences or regular issues of Econometrics and Statistics.
+Those papers that contain strong computational, statistical, or econometric elements or substantive data-analytic components will also be considered for publication either in the CSDA Annals of Statistical Data Sciences or in Econometrics and Statistics.